About the program

 - Please contact the SIS Practicum Coordinator.

 - A list of potential sites for the upcoming semester are made available on the website in early-mid September of each year.
-Check back for postings in the Fall.

 Is the program graded?
 Who assigns the mark?